Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

-Most marketing pros have these functions down pat, but as they’ll tell you, it’s just a learning process.
+Many marketing pros have these functions down pat, and they’ll tell you it’s just a learning process.

-Once you get it down, you’ll be good to go.
+Once you get used to them, you’ll be good to go.

-One of the most important parts of developing a marketing strategy is reporting metrics, whether it be a marketing plan, weekly SEO tracking, or an annual report, you need a way to track your SEO strategy effectively.
+Reporting metrics is one of the most important parts of developing a marketing strategy.
+Whether it’s a marketing plan, weekly SEO tracking, or an annual report, you need a way to track your SEO strategy effectively.

 Spreadsheets help you keep all that data organized in one easy-to-access space.

-When it comes to something like SEO, in particular, getting organized is key.
-Especially when you have hundreds or even thousands of keywords.
+Getting organized is key when it comes to Excel and SEO, especially when you have hundreds or even thousands of keywords.

-Tools like these are sometimes a necessity for those who have to use Excel but don’t love it.
+Tools like these are sometimes necessary for those who use Excel but don’t love it.

 You know who you are.

-But aside from the specialty tools, Excel has a lot of formulas that can help with curating keywords, segmenting lists, and analyzing your data.
+Aside from the specialty SEO tools, Excel has a lot of formulas that can help with curating keywords, segmenting lists, and analyzing your data.

 All of which are SEO essentials.

-But many people still shy away from Excel because they don’t understand how to use those formulas.
+But many people still shy away from using Excel for SEO because they don’t understand how to use those formulas.

 I understand that.
-Having to learn or remember how to use specific formulas can feel like a bummer.
+Learning or remembering how to use a specific SEO formula can feel like hard work.

-I’m here to tell you that Excel doesn’t have to represent the big mystery that it looks like.
+I’m here to tell you that using Excel SEO doesn’t have to represent the big mystery that it looks like;

-Now you can see Excel’s SEO advantages, let’s look at 15 ways you can use Excel’s built-in formulas to really up your SEO game.
+Now you can see Excel’s SEO advantages, let’s look at 15 ways you can use Excel’s built-in formulas to really up your online game.

 The one thing you learn when doing keyword research is to embrace long lists.

-Even if you’re using a free tool like Google’s Keyword Planner, you’re going to get a big list.
+Even if you’re using a free tool like Google’s Keyword Planner, you will get a big list.

 Other tools, like Ahrefs or Moz, might give you lists of thousands of keyword ideas, volume metrics, and competition numbers.